kkkovalllchuk/kottans-frontend/README.md

 1.

-This lesson made me acquainted with Linux, command line, and HTTP tools in this lesson.
+This lesson made me acquainted with Linux, command line, and HTTP tools.
 Linux Survival is a fascinating site for studying Linux.
 All information is structured and easily explained.
 Also want to notice articles about HTTP tools.
 I covered the complex aspects of how HTTP works: connection implementation, identification/authentication, and hashing.
 And I got a good idea about the variety of issues solved by the HTTP protocol.